puppetlabs/clj-http-client/doc/clojure-client.md

  * `:unbuffered-stream` which is a variant of `:stream` that will buffer as little data as possible
 * `:query-params`: optional; used to set the query parameters of an http request.
 This should be a map, where each key and each value is a String.
-* `:metric-id`: optional; a vector of keywords.
+* `:metric-id`: optional; a vector of keywords or strings.
 A metric will be created for each element in the vector, with each appending to the previous.

 For example, say you want to make a GET request with